geojupyter/geojupyter.org/blog/20250410-community-insight-qgis-bounce/index.md

   - "Community insights"
 ---

-[QGIS](https://qgis.org/) is a widely-loved, powerful, free, and open source graphical desktop environment for geospatial visualization and analysis.
+[QGIS](https://qgis.org/) is a widely-loved, free, and open source graphical desktop environment for geospatial visualization and analysis.
-Because the ecosystem of programming-based tools to accomplish these tasks is broad and deep, QGIS empowers practitioners to focus on their goals.
+In contrast with the broad and deep ecosystem of programming-based geospatial tools, QGIS is simple to use and empowers practitioners to focus on their goals.

 In GeoJupyter's [user interviews](/interviews), geospatial data practitioners identified a pattern of **bouncing between a scripting environment for analysis and a graphical